Tillerson: Trump, Putin reach Syria ceasefire agreement

 "This is our first indication of the US and Russia being able to work together in Syria," Tillerson said.

-He said the two leaders had a "lengthy discussion of other areas in Syria where we can work together."
+The two leaders had a "lengthy discussion of other areas in Syria where we can work together," he added.

+After the meeting concluded, Russia's Foreign Minister Sergey Lavrov, who was also present at the meeting, said that the US, Russia and Jordan have issued a joint memorandum on establishing a de-escalation zone in southwest Syria, in the regions of Daraa, Quneitra and Suwayda.

+A ceasefire will come into effect in this de-escalation zone starting at noon Damascus time on July 9.

+While it could still be weeks, if not months, before they are able to fully liberate Raqqa, according to a US defense official directly familiar with the status of the fight, the US-led coalition has begun planning for an internal security force of local recruits that could "hold" the city once military operations are over.

+If and when Raqqa is liberated, the question of who holds onto it, and the potential role of the Syrian regime and Russia forces in Syria is not clear, according to officials.

-Tillerson also said Friday that Syrian President Bashar al-Assad will leave power eventually, though said the future remains unclear for leadership in Syria.
+And while taking Raqqa back will not be the end of ISIS in Syria, Tillerson noted on Friday that Syrian President Bashar al-Assad will leave power eventually, though he said the future remains unclear for leadership in Syria.

 "How Assad leaves is yet to be determined," Tillerson told reporters at the G20 in Hamburg.
 "There will be a transition away from the Assad family," he said.